Philippe-Cholet/rusty-aoc/README.md

 In this workspace, packages are:

-- "common" which mostly defines `Year`, `Day`, `Part` enums used in other packages and reexport "anyhow".
+- "common" which defines `Year`, `Day`, `Part` enums used in other packages and reexport "anyhow" and an extended "rustc-hash".
   It also has a prelude for convenience.
 - "aoc-macro" defines two "function-like" procedural macros:
     - `make_aoc` generates a function "aoc" to get the solver and inputs